 It achieves this control over your diet by providing 4 Medifast-prepared meals, (a lot of shakes, bars, and add-water meals) per day plus one lean meat and vegetable meal that you provide called a “lean & green” meal.

 - Go! offers faster weight loss, and is often preferred by busy people

 - Flex adds more “real” food and flexibility

 Learn more about the two Medifast plans, and compare them here.

 *Get 30% Off the Medifast GO or FLEX Plan!
 Or, view all coupons here

 In 2003 Dr. Arthur Agatston published a hugely successful book called, The South Beach Diet.
 How successful?
 To date over 11 million people have tried the diet, and more recently the book was adapted into a meal-delivery diet based on the principles of the book. (and promoted by realty-tv celebrity Jesse James Decker)

 Unlike some diets, the South Beach Diet (reviews) doesn’t label all carbs as “bad,” knowing that the ones you get from sources like fruits and veggies are very good for you.
 That’s why the South Beach Diet menu is low in bad carbs, but high in protein and good carbs, which help regulate your blood sugar levels.

-The South Beach Diet has 3 phases, starting with the crucial “Phase 1,” which is restrictive, breaking you of bad eating habits and preparing your body for sustainable long-term weight loss.
+The South Beach Diet has 3 phases, starting with the crucial “Phase 1,” which is restrictive, breaking you of bad eating habits and preparing your body for sustainable long-term weight loss in phase 2.